mcpalumbo/fasttarget/README.md

    ```bash
    sudo usermod -aG docker your-username
    ```

+##### Warning ⚠️

+If you have Docker Desktop installed, this solution may not work and could result in errors, certain configurations with Docker Desktop can lead to issues.

 3. **Log out and log back in** for the changes to take effect.